Funk Tonstudiotechnik LAP-2.V3 Preamplifier

 Associated Equipment

-Analog Source: VPI Scout; Dynavector 20X2; Musical Surroundings Phonomena II
+Analog Source: VPI Scout; Dynavector 20X2; Musical Surroundings Phonomena II; Otari MX-5050BII-2

 Digital Source: Meridian G08; Mac Mini; Wadia 121; Halide Design Bridge and DAC HD; Amarra and Pure Music